 Consistently named as Brighton’s best restaurant in local and national lists, though actually in Hove, chef and owner Duncan Ray has created a glorious homage to everything seafood in this small but sophisticated 20 cover restaurant.
 Be warned; it’s purely a dinner affair, Tuesday to Saturday, and you’ll need to book well in advance to secure a coveted seat, but the effort is well worth it.

 That’s because it’s only the finest, freshest fish, sourced as locally as possible and cooked with the respect it deserves.
-It’s a no choice tasting at around the £95 mark, but the price tag is fair; this is a set-menu, several hour affair offering a tour of some of Britain’s very finest seafood.
+It’s a no choice tasting at around the £85 mark, but the price tag is fair; this is a set-menu, several hour affair offering a tour of some of Britain’s very finest seafood.
+And if you’d like to sample the cooking here at a more approachable price tag, then the LFM has recently announced a three course lunch menu, priced at an eminently reasonable £35 a head.
 Already the proud owner of 3 AA rosettes, a Michelin star surely isn’t far away.
+Although Brighton has, to be fair, been saying that for years now…

 Address: 10 Upper Market St, Brighton and Hove, Hove BN3 1AS